 Eligibility for Aid

 Eligibility for financial aid at Cummings School is based on documented financial need.
-Need is the difference between the cost of education and the expected family contribution, as calculated using a standard need-analysis formula.
+Need is the difference between the cost of attendance and the expected family contribution, as calculated using a standard need-analysis formula.
 To be eligible for financial aid students must fulfill the following requirements: